nongdenchet/structured_rails_app/README.md

 ### Todo
 - [ ] Add sample for CQRS (Comman Query Responsibility Separate)
-- [ ] Add multiple steps create a model
+- [ ] Add sample multiple steps to create a model
 - [ ] Add more complex use cases
 - [ ] Add support for multiple view type (html and js)